-2. A cosigner doesn't need to be committed to the loan for the entire term length.
-Many of the companies that consolidate student loans offer borrowers the ability to release their cosigner.
-Meaning, if you make consecutive, on-time payments for a few years you can request that your cosigner be released.
+2. A cosigner doesn’t need to be committed to the loan for the entire term length.
+Many of the companies that consolidate student loans (for reference, private student loan consolidation, often referred to as refinancing, pertains to combining multiple student loans together under a new interest rate and repayment term) offer borrowers the ability to release their cosigner.
+Meaning, if you make consecutive, on-time payments for a few years, then you can request that your cosigner be released.
 Cosigner release benefits are different depending on the lender.
 Just know that in most cases it is possible to release a cosigner.
-Even if a lender doesn't advertise cosigner release, you may request the consideration.
+Even if a lender doesn’t advertise cosigner release, you may request the consideration.

 Just remember, any credit worthy individual can act as a cosigner on your student loan debt.
 It can be a parent, but cosigner criteria isn’t limiting to direct family either.

 News, insights, & tips once a weekThanks for submittingPlease Enter a valid email